ComfyUI

 Getting Started with Pruna & ComfyUI

-In this guide, we’ll walk you through integrating the pruna node into ComfyUI to supercharge your Stable Diffusion and Flux workflows.
-Step by step, you’ll learn how to harness advanced compilation techniques to achieve faster, more efficient image generation.
+In this guide, we’ll walk you through integrating the pruna nodes into ComfyUI to supercharge your Stable Diffusion and Flux workflows.
+Step by step, you’ll learn how to harness advanced caching and compilation techniques to achieve faster, more efficient image generation.
 For more details, visit our repository, where you’ll also find performance benchmarks and other helpful resources.

 Step 1: Prerequisites

-1. Create a conda environment with Python 3.10
+1. Create a conda environment, e.g. with conda create -n comfyui_pruna python=3.10

 2. Install ComfyUI

-To integrate the pruna node into ComfyUI, follow these steps:
+To integrate the pruna nodes into ComfyUI, follow these steps:

 1. Navigate to your ComfyUI installation’s custom_nodes folder: